 “December 8th” is indisputably the darkest date for Beatle fans.
-Forty years ago (1980), John Lennon was murdered in front of his home in Manhattan in a senseless act.
+Forty-two years ago (1980), John Lennon was murdered in front of his home in Manhattan in a senseless act.
 We still shake our collective heads and wonder, “What would life have been like if that moment had not transpired?”

 It’s the big question for a generation.
 Likewise, on that very same date, 20 years earlier (December 8, 1960), John sat in his home in Liverpool and pondered some big questions.
 He asked himself: “What do I want to do with the rest of my life?”
 That date of Dec.
 8 is when John began pondering his career choice, one that would not only impact him but ultimately, the rest of the world.

 After being away from home for over 5 months playing with the Beatles (at that point, Paul McCartney, George Harrison, Stuart Sutcliffe, and Pete Best), John Lennon returned from his stay in Hamburg, Germany.
 The Beatles had evolved from amateur musicians to a fully-primed band.
 They did this by playing seedy clubs for a total of 415 hours in 14 weeks (that’s 276 ninety-minute shows in 98 days).

 John was 19 years old when the group traveled to the ultimate European “sin city” of the era.
 The band often played fueled by a combo of alcohol and speed (diet pills known as “Prellies”) among the gangsters and prostitutes who frequented the sketchier clubs, and whose owners expected nightly violence.
 This atmosphere super-charged the Beatles to grow closer, improve their skills, and become men.
 But all this was to be interrupted.
 On December 7, 1960, John found himself alone in Hamburg.
 The band had been disbursed after a serious brush with the law.